Historical/temporal necessities/possibilities, and a logical theory of them in branching time: A logical theory of historical/temporal necessities/possi-bilities in branching time

 \subsection{Language}

-\begin{definition}[The language $\Phi_{\SWONBT}$] Let $\AP$ be a countable set of atomic propositions and $p$ range over it.
-The language $\Phi_{\SWONBT}$ of the Logic for Strong and Weak Ontic Necessities in Branching Time ($\SWONBT$) is defined as follows:
+\begin{definition}[The language $\Phi_{\SWHTN}$] Let $\AP$ be a countable set of atomic propositions and $p$ range over it.
+The language $\Phi_{\SWHTN}$ of the Logic for Historical/Temporal Necessities/Possibilities in Branching Time ($\SWHTN$) is defined as follows:

 \end{definition}